Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 Escalation is the happy path optimization.
 If there is no issue only very few checkers will participate in the process.
 This solution is only effective because in reality most of the blocks produced are indeed valid and honest.
 So the happy path optimization brings insane gains and allows for shared workload.

+It's worth pointing that optimistic rollups are also a happy path optimization, but our approach is just... less optimistic which gives us the perfect balance between security and scalability.
+And a bit of a spoiler but also reduces our time to finality to manageable numbers.

 ---

 ## Properties of Escalation